-Tom picked up Margie at the Mesa airport at around 10:30 pm for her return from her granddaughter’s wedding in Minnesota on New Year’s Eve.
+Tom picked up Margie at the Mesa airport at around 10:30 pm to return from her granddaughter’s wedding in Minnesota on New Year’s Eve.
 I stayed behind when he left to pick her up at almost 10:20 (her plane was late) while Eugene accompanied him.

-When they returned, they all met at Colleen’s place to catch up with Margie, and eat chicken and coleslaw at 11:00 pm.
-Tom returned to our place by 1:00 am and I awoke immediately to greet him.
+They all met at Colleen’s place to catch up with Margie and eat chicken and coleslaw at 11:00 pm when they returned.
+Tom returned to our place by 1:00 am, and I awoke immediately to greet him.
 We both fell asleep in no time.

 Today is another Minnesota Vikings football day with the game broadcast on local TV.
-We won’t get together with everyone today since it’s easier for all of us to watch it, if interested, on their own TV.
+We won’t get together with everyone today since it’s easier for all of us to watch it, if interested, on our TV.
 There will be plenty of gathering in the upcoming weeks.

-Watching football isn’t my favorite past time, but I do enjoy watching the Vikings play, perhaps due to the fact that I know how much Tom enjoys it as well as my two sons, Richard and Greg, who both are quite the enthusiasts.
+Watching football isn’t my favorite pastime, but I do enjoy watching the Vikings play, perhaps because I know how much Tom wants it and my two sons, Richard and Greg, who both are quite enthusiasts.

 Today is an otherwise quiet day for me.
 Tom will watch other football games for which I have little interest.
 To keep busy, I’ll continue to work on the new 2020 travel spreadsheet, transferring pertinent data and conducting more research for the six months we’ll spend in Europe this coming spring and summer.